FarronF/limerick-council-meetings/meetings/2017/10/19-Monthly Meeting of Municipal District of Cappamore-Kilmallock/Minutes - Meeting of Municipal District of Cappamore-Kilmallock - 21st September 2017.md

 duration for the works is 4 to 6 weeks.
 This work is safety-critical for both public

-road users and Irish Rail.---
+road users and Irish Rail.
+---
 8

 9.